prajnaupadhyay/TeKnowbase/README.md

 A pre-print version of the paper is also available:

-Prajna Upadhyay, Ashutosh Bindal, Manjeet Kumar, and Maya Ramanath.
-2018.
+Prajna Upadhyay, Tanuma Patra, Ashwini Purkar, and Maya Ramanath.
+2016.
 TeKnowbase: Towards Construction of a Knowledge-base of Technical Concepts.
 Technical report available from http://arxiv.org/abs/1612.04988, 2016.

 ## There are 3 files under the datasets folder: